Elmer McCollum: Discovery of vitamin A

 They concluded that rats stop growing until they are fed certain "ether extracts of egg or of butter", and that "there are certain accessory articles in certain food-stuffs which are essential for normal growth for extended periods".
 They also found this food factor in extracts of alfalfa leaves and in organ meats.
 This substance that McCollum called "factor A," was later called vitamin A.

 McCollum and Davis, who ultimately received credit for the discovery, submitted their paper for publication three weeks before Osborne and Mendel.
 Both papers appeared in the same issue of the Journal of Biological Chemistry in 1913.
 This turned out to be a very close call given that learning about vitamin A took scientists about 130 years, beginning with François Magendie in 1816 through its synthesis in 1947.

+Richard Semba has questioned McCollum and Davis's priority claim to the discovery of vitamin A, noting that Carl Socin had suggested the fat-solubility of the relevant dietary factor in 1891, and Wilhelm Stepp had demonstrated a fat-soluble growth factor in 1911.
+Semba argues that McCollum's 1913 work should therefore be viewed in the context of earlier research on fat-soluble dietary factors.

 Davis published with McCollum from 1909 to 1916, and Nina Simmonds did the same from 1916 to 1929.
 In the space of six years, McCollum was promoted from instructor to assistant professor, associate professor, and then full professor.
 He thought that a professor succeeds with his students, "by his ability to make his conversations and lectures more interesting than song, dance, drink and fast driving".